 At the end of a paper, you must include a full bibliography of all materials that you used in the course of writing your paper.
 You must include a bibliography, even if the only source you are citing is from a textbook we have used in class.
 Failure to include a bibliography, or to include all of your sources in your bibliography, will result in a significant deduction of points from your grade.

 Use the following formats:

-Author's name and initials, title of book (underlined), name of publisher, place of publication, date of publication.
+Author’s name and initials, title of book (in italics), name of publisher, place of publication, date of publication.
 Example:

 Haack, S. Evidence and Inquiry.
 Towards Reconstruction in Epistemology, Blackwell, Cambridge, MA, 1993.

 Rachels, J. The Elements of Moral Philosophy, 4th ed., McGraw-Hill, Boston, 2003.